tomarrell/lbadd/README.md

 LBADD aims to replicate these in a single project.
 LBADD doesn't aim to be nearly as performant as SQLite nor rqlite, and hopefully trades this instead for slightly more clarity and simplicity.

 ## Contributing
 Contributors are more than welcome and much appreciated.
 Please feel free to open a PR to improve anything you don't like, or would like to add.
 No PR is too small!
+Go check out our [contributing guide](./CONTRIBUTING.md) for more detailed info about how to get started with a contribution.

 ## License
 This project is licensed under the MIT license.